 “Look for a mind at work.”

 These words were cemented in my mind long after reading the book.
-The questions and ideas rolled around in my head, gathering connections to science and forming the backdrop of the answer of what the heart of science education really is.
+The questions and ideas rolled around in my head, gathering connections to science and forming the backdrop of the answer to what the heart of science education really is.

 The “mind at work” quote forms the basis of the idea that a mind at work is what is important in education.
 Julie proposes that intelligence looks different in each child and it’s not necessarily shown through book knowledge.